• Skip to primary navigation

 I use a typical buttercream frosting and fold the crushed cookies in once its mixed up.
 As I noted in the recipe card, keep in mind that the crushed Oreos will be adding a mostly dry ingredient to the frosting, so try to adjust it with a little extra cream when it is near done.

-Plus, once I decorated with the half cookie on top, the look of the piping was completely lost anyway.
-So now, I just go the easy route: frost each cupcake using a plain old butter knife and plunk half an Oreo on top.
+So if I crush the cookies by hand, I also go the old fashioned route to decorate: frost each cupcake using a plain old butter knife and plunk half an Oreo on top.
 Fabulous.

 Decorated cupcake on a rack with undecorated ones